 Learn how combining personal mindfulness practices with intentional strategies will help meet the instructional and SEL needs of all students.
-Participants learn how to assess their own level of self-care and how to better support their personal and professional goals.
+New York City teachers learn how to assess their own level of self-care and how to better support their personal and professional goals.

 ASPDP educators will create an action plan to implement mindfulness practices into their classroom routine to support planning and preparation and meet their professional demands.
 Participants will self-assess ways mindfulness supports classroom instruction and student learning.

 In this course, NYC DOE ASPDP learners will:

 - Review and reflect on how the diverse needs of New York City students require educators to employ a variety of intentional strategies to support student academic and social-emotional needs.

 - Appraise the impact stress has on teacher instruction and the school and classroom community

 - Examine ways mindfulness helps bring awareness to teacher needs and the needs of their students and school community.

 - Investigate ways mindfulness can support teacher self-care and teacher instruction.